MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 You can help your bot to perform an action by calling a Microsoft Power Automate flow.
 Flows can help you automate activities or call backend systems.
 For example, you can use flows with end-user authentication to retrieve information about a user after they've signed in.

 Your call flows from within topics as a discrete **Call an action** node.
-You can utilize flows that have already been created in your Power Apps environment or you cancreate a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).
+You can utilize flows that have already been created in your Power Apps environment or create a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).

 > [!IMPORTANT]
 > To use flows within Power Virtual Agents, they must meet the following requirements: